What does ‘unsightly’ mean?

 Penalties apply to breaches of the Local Law.
 These include issuing of Notices to Comply, infringements and referral to the Magistrates’ Court.

 Council conducts random inspections of vacant land and unoccupied properties in Moreland.

 When Council receives your report, a Council officer is sent to inspect the property.

-Where Council is of the opinion that the property or premise is unsightly or dangerous, Council can serve a Notice to Comply to the owner and/or occupier, in accordance with clause 17.10 of the Moreland City Council General Local Law 2018 (DOC 622Kb).
+Where Council is of the opinion that the property or premises is unsightly or dangerous, Council can serve a Notice to Comply to the owner and/or occupier, in accordance with clause 17.10 of the Moreland City Council General Local Law 2018 (DOC 622Kb).